JoyZine

 pig in a poke—something bought without being inspected; a bad deal or transaction.

-pig-footed bandicootpig-footed bandicootChaeropus ecaudatus.
+pig-footed bandicootChaeropus ecaudatus.
 The size of a kitten, it had long, slender limbs, the hind feet bearing a single, elongated toe like a tiny horses’ hoof, while the forefeet bore two digits resembling miniature cloven hoofs.
 Pig-footed bandicoots were never common, although the species was rather widespread.
 They appear to have been principally vegetarian, taking grass seeds in the wild, although in captivity they ate lettuce, bulbs and grasshoppers, and according to one observer they drank a good deal of water.
 By day they sheltered in a grass nest, from which they emerged in the evening to feed.
 Twins may have been normal, with breed occurring between May and June.
 The animal has not been sighted since 1901, and is presumed extinct.

 pigeon pair—1. a son and a daughter.
 2. any matching pair of things.